khazaei/vision-hist/README.md

 ### Network Architecture

-ResNet is composed of multiple residual blocks of varying output channel sizes.
-Each residual block is composed of two convolution layers followed by batch norms with a residual connection at the output.
-There is a total of 16 blocks, plus a single convolution layer at the beginning and a fully connected layer at the end, resulting in 34 layers and 21 million parameters.
+ResNet consists of multiple residual blocks, each with varying output channel sizes.
+Each block includes two convolution layers, followed by batch normalization, and features a residual connection at the output.
+In total, the architecture includes 16 residual blocks, plus an initial single convolution layer and a fully connected layer at the end.
+This configuration results in a network with 34 layers and 21 million parameters.

 ```
 ----------------------------------------------------------------